Yale-Medicaid/Documentation/docs/tmsis/vignettes/providers.md

 ## Providers

 The `SRVC_PRVDR_NPI` column is available in the IP, LT, and OT line files.
-The servicing provider NPI gives "The National Provider Identifier (NPI) of the health care professional who delivers or completes a particular medical service or non-surgical procedure," according to the documentation.
+The servicing provider NPI gives the "National Provider Identifier (NPI) of the health care professional who delivers or completes a particular medical service or non-surgical procedure," according to the documentation.

 In our research on emergency departments, we join the NPPES NPI dataset into our claims dataset using the `SRVC_PRVDR_NPI` column.
 Then, we filter the entity type code to `"individual"`.
 Unfortunately, less than half of our claims in the T-MSIS Other Services file have an `"individual"` assigned at the servicing provider, so we cannot identify an actual doctor for the remaining majority of the claims.
 We've noticed that whenever a servicing provider has entity type `"organization"`, the servicing NPI is identical to the billing NPI; that is, the facility overall is the "health care professional" who provides service.